 It seems unlikely that Customs procedures for goods will be more stringent, since the virus does not spread that way.
 Do you run into problems at Customs?
 FME, the Dutch technology sector organisation, has opened a notification and information portal for entrepreneurs who have to deal with the negative impact of the coronavirus.

-- If you were granted a payment extension for income tax, corporate tax, payroll tax, and turnover tax (VAT) before 1 October, you can request an extra extension until 1 July 2021.
-The Dutch Tax Administration will put on hold any measures in place to collect payment immediately upon reception of your request.
+- If you were granted a payment extension for income tax, corporate tax, payroll tax, and turnover tax (VAT) before 1 October 2021, and you can prove that you are unable to start paying tax dues incurred after that date, you can request an extra extension until January 2022.

 - You will not have to pay any fines for late payment.
 Also, it is not necessary to send in any proof straightaway.
 You will have more time for this.